- Dysmenorrhea means difficult or painful periods.

 Is it normal to have cramps during your period?

 Yes, it’s normal to have mild cramps during your period, because of uterine contractions.
 The uterus is a muscle that tightens and relaxes.
 This can cause jabbing, or cramp–like pain.
-However, if the discomfort is not relieved with over-the-counter medications (such as ibuprofen) and causes you to miss school or other daily activities, it could mean that there is another reason for your symptoms.
+However, if the discomfort is not relieved with over-the-counter medications (such as ibuprofen) or causes you to miss school or other daily activities, it could mean that there is another reason for your symptoms.

 Is it okay to exercise when I have my period?